How to Sell a Fuel Distribution Business (2026)

 Fuel distribution is dominated by World Kinect (NYSE: INT) at scale, with Mansfield Energy specialized in fleet fueling, and major regional operators (Sun Coast Resources, PAPCO, Boyett, etc.).
 Premium multiples require customer-base diversification, marine/aviation specialty exposure, and biofuel/renewable diesel positioning.
 PE-backed roll-ups continue regional consolidation.

 The right time to prepare is 12-18 months before going to market — diversify customer base, lock in supply agreements, resolve environmental compliance, develop biofuel positioning.
+Route-based business buyers should also see our walkthrough on how to buy a vending machine route.

 Preparing your business for sale: 12-18 months out